cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 `Single-sided liquidity pools`: a liquidity pool that does not require users to deposit both token denominations -- one is enough.

-`Left side swap`: a token exchange that specifies the desired quantity to be sold.
+`Left-side swap`: a token exchange that specifies the desired quantity to be sold.

-`Right side swap`: a token exchange that specifies the desired quantity to be purchased.
+`Right-side swap`: a token exchange that specifies the desired quantity to be purchased.

 ### Desired Properties